Hacking-Lab/alpine-nginx-with-theia-web-ide-hl/root/opt/www/Readme.md

 ![Theia](./img/theia3.png)

 ## Hosting your own html, css, js, php code
 The NGINX web server on this `Hacker Station` comes with php support.
-The `DocumentRoot` of the nginx is configured to server files in the `/opt/www` folder.
+The `DocumentRoot` of the nginx is configured to serve files in the `/opt/www` folder.
 Please save your `html, css, js, php, ...` files in `/opt/www` and nginx/php will render your php files.
 Point your browser to [Your Files](./change_me.html)

-## Testing info.php()
+## Testing info.php
-Please run the `info.php` file and test php version and enviroment variables.
+Please check out the `info.php` file to see the php version and environment variables:

-* Click on [PHP Info](/info.php) and run `/opt/www/info.php`
+* Click on [PHP Info](/info.php) to run `/opt/www/info.php`